 5. Fishing Bridge RV Park

 The Fishing Bridge RV Park is positioned near the basin of the Yellowstone River as it leads out of Yellowstone Lake.
 The park’s name originated from a wooden automobile bridge where visitors would fish for Cutthroat trout.
 Now, laws strictly prohibit fishing from the bridge, but guests still take advantage of nature’s beauty that surrounds its historic grounds.

-This campground is the only one on the premises that has full electricity, water, and sewer hookups.
+This campground is the only one inside yellowstone national park that has full electricity, water, and sewer hookups.
 All 344 sites accommodate RVs up to 40 feet.
 Note that vehicles exceeding this length are restricted.

 Yellowstone’s First-Come, First-Serve Campgrounds